Battle of Palembang: Airborne attack

 While the Allied planes attacked the Japanese ships on 13 February, Kawasaki Ki-56 transport planes of the 1st, 2nd and 3rd Chutai, Imperial Japanese Army Air Force (IJAAF), dropped Teishin Shudan (Raiding Group) paratroopers over Pangkalan Benteng airfield.
 At the same time Mitsubishi Ki-21 bombers from the 98th Sentai dropped supplies for paratroopers.
 The formation was escorted by a large force of Nakajima Ki-43 fighters from the 59th and 64th Sentai.

 As many as 180 men from the Japanese Army 2nd Parachute Regiment, under Colonel Seiichi Kume, dropped between Palembang and Pangkalan Benteng, and more than 90 men came down west of the refineries at Pladjoe.
 Although the Japanese paratroopers failed to capture the Pangkalan Benteng airfield, they did manage to gain possession of the entire Pladjoe oil refinery complex undamaged.
 A makeshift counter-attack by Landstorm troops and anti-aircraft gunners from Praboemoelih managed to retake the complex but took heavy losses, due to Japanese soldiers entrenched in the refinery's air raid shelters.
 The planned demolition failed to do any serious damage to the refinery, but the oil stores were set ablaze.
 Two hours after the first drop, another 60 Japanese paratroopers were dropped near Pangkalan Benteng airfield.

-On 14 February, the surviving Japanese paratroopers advanced to the Musi, Salang and Telang rivers, near Palembang.
+On 14 February, the surviving Japanese paratroopers advanced to the Musi, Salang, and Telang Rivers, near Palembang.

 Amphibious assault

 The main Japanese invasion force, an amphibious assault fleet under Vice-Admiral Jisaburo Ozawa of the Imperial Japanese Navy (IJN), was on its way from Cam Ranh Bay in French Indochina.
 It was made up of the Imperial Japanese Army's 229th Infantry Regiment and one battalion from the 230th Infantry Regiment.
 A small advance party set out eight transports escorted by the light cruiser Sendai and four destroyers.
 The main force followed in 14 transports, escorted by the heavy cruiser Chokai and four destroyers.
 The covering force included the aircraft carrier Ryujo, four heavy cruisers, one light cruiser and three destroyers.
 Additional air cover was provided by land-based IJN planes and the IJAAF 3rd Air Division.

-On the morning of 14 February, a river boat commandeered by the British Royal Navy, HMS Li Wo — under Lieutenant Thomas Wilkinson — ferrying personnel and equipment between Singapore and the Dutch East Indies, ran into the Japanese fleet.
-Although Li Wo was armed only with a 4-inch (100 mm) gun and two machineguns, its crew fired at the Japanese troop transport ships, setting one on fire and damaging several others, while under fire from the Japanese cruisers.
+On the morning of 14 February, a river boat commandeered by the British Royal Navy, HMS Li Wo — under Lieutenant Thomas Wilkinson— ferrying personnel and equipment between Singapore and the Dutch East Indies, ran into the Japanese fleet.
+Although Li Wo was armed only with a 4-inch (100 mm) gun and two machine guns, its crew fired at the Japanese troop transport ships, setting one on fire and damaging several others, while under fire from the Japanese cruisers.
 This action continued for 90 minutes until the Li Wo ran out of ammunition.
 Wilkinson then ordered the ramming of the nearest transport, before his ship was destroyed by Japanese fire.
 Wilkinson received a posthumous Victoria Cross (VC), the highest award for gallantry in the British Commonwealth, and the only VC awarded in the Dutch East Indies campaign.